SteelCompendium/data-md-dse/Bestiary/Monsters/Undead/Statblocks/Giant Zombie.md

     icon: ⭐️
     effects:
-      - effect: When the giant zombie is targeted by an ability that deals rolled damage, they halve the damage from a tier 1 outcome
+      - effect: When the giant zombie is targeted by an ability that deals rolled damage, they halve the damage from a tier 1 outcome.
 ~~~